Unity-Technologies/uaal-example/docs/ios.md

 **1. Get source**
 - Clone or Download GitHub repo [uaal-example](https://github.com/Unity-Technologies/uaal-example).
 It includes:
   <br><img src="images/ios/folderStructure.png">
-  - Unityproject - this is a simple demo project made with Unity which will be integrated to the standard iOS application
+  - UnityProject - this is a simple demo project made with Unity which will be integrated to the standard iOS application.
+Assets / Plugins / iOS files used to communicate from Unity player to Native app
   - NativeiOSApp - this is simple Xcode single view application where we want to integrate our Unity project.
 It has some UI and is prepared to load player with UnityFrameworkLoad()

 **2. Generate Xcode project for iOS**